vishnuharidas/hackernews-reader-android/PRIVACY.md

 ## 5. Contact Us

-If you have any questions about this Privacy Policy, please contact us at <contact> at my domain name.
+If you have any questions about this Privacy Policy, please contact us at "contact" at my domain name.

 This Privacy Policy was created on 01 JAN 2024